The most common skin problems we see locally in our cats and dogs are:

 What are they?

 A pet’s skin may be affected by hundreds if not thousands of different diseases, some may affect only the skin or sometimes they mainly affect other parts of the body, with the skin being secondarily involved.
-Unfortunately, the skin only has a limited number of ways it can respond to being damaged; hair loss, rashes, sores, skin colour changes, change in the type of skin oil, itchy; are some of the symptoms that may be displayed.
+Unfortunately, the skin only has a limited number of ways it can respond to being damaged; hair loss, rashes, sores, skin colour changes, change in the type of skin oil, itchiness; are some of the symptoms that may be displayed.
 Usually we get a few symptoms together which may be sufficient to give some idea what type of disease may be involved; but in a lot of cases some testing may be involved in narrowing down the list of possibilities.

-Mites and lice are not as common as they once were, most of the newer generation flea and tick treatments can very effectively control mite infestations that were difficult to treat not that long ago, if an infection with these parasites is suspected one of these products will quickly clear it up.
+Mites and lice are not as common as they once were, most of the newer generation flea and tick treatments can very effectively control mite infestations that were difficult to treat not that long ago.
+If an infection with these parasites is suspected one of these products will quickly clear it up.

 Some pets, like the Sphinx breed of cat, are naturally hairless.
-But the majority of pets should have a nice coat of hair; if they unexpectedly go bald it is a sign that something is not right with the pet's hair coat.
+However the majority of pets should have a nice coat of hair; if they unexpectedly go bald it is a sign that something is not right with the pet's hair coat.

 Like a lot of health issues, the problem may be with the skin itself or be part of a larger problem occurring elsewhere in the body.
-One of the first things to consider with hair loss is the pattern and potential cause; (where is the hair being lost from and is it falling out by itself or is the pet chewing or scratching it out) then look for other associated skin changes like sores, or damage and if the pet generally shows signs that may suggest the hair loss is associated with a hormonal or other disease.
+One of the first things to consider with hair loss is the pattern and potential cause; (where is the hair being lost from and is it falling out by itself or is the pet chewing or scratching it out) then look for other associated skin changes like sores or damage, and if the pet generally shows signs that may suggest the hair loss is associated with a hormonal or other disease.

 Hair loss can be a complicated problem in some cases and may require some form of testing to get to the root of the problem.